tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 ## Treasure we no longer have

 ### Died heroically
 - A 15’ rope [[Ladder]], originally from lair of the [[Fraternity of the Empty Moon]].
-Fought valiantly against many enemies, distinguishing themselves in combat against werewolves and others, until bravely dying in battle against [[Mezzar|Grimbaskal]] the green dragon to allow the rest of the party to escape in [[Session 50 (DuFr)]].
+Fought valiantly against many enemies, distinguishing themselves in combat against werewolves and others, until bravely dying in battle against [[Mezzar|Grimbaskal]] the green dragon to allow the rest of the party to escape in [[Session 51 (DuFr)]].
-- The Boulder-Ladder, the hero of the[[Battle for Uzgukhar]], who died while smashing a massive trebuchet to pieces.
+- The Boulder-Ladder, the hero of the [[Battle for Uzgukhar]], who died while smashing a massive trebuchet to pieces.
 ### Destroyed or Used
 - A small crystal vial containing three doses of [[universal solvent]].
 Found in a hidden lead box, and used to destroy the silver threads binding the trapped elemental in the elemental forge, and then Grash's ring of undying
 - [Blade of Stone](https://www.dndbeyond.com/magic-items/3819641-blade-of-stone) ([[Havdar]]).
 A longsword decorated with reptilian motifs, radiates transmutation magic.
 Probably of fey origin, but hard to say, its design is unfamiliar.
 Taken from [[Agata]]’s hut.
 Cursed, and responsible for turning [[Havdar]] to stone at one point, as well as his increasing paranoia in the fall of 1748.
 Destroyed by the [[Bahrazel]] in answer to [[Riswynn]]'s prayers, freeing Havdar of the curse, in [[Session 69 (DuFr)]].  %%SECRET[52]%%